 There is no better way to get ready to watch a baseball game than to try out one of the batting cages operated between the entrance of the park and the Walnut Street Bridge.
 Prices are $1.25 for a single time in the cage with 12 pitches. $20 gets you 480 total pitches.

 Antiquated Riverside Stadium is an afterthought here in Harrisburg.
-Now it is Metro Bank Park, and it offers a great value baseball experience in one of the most unique settings around.
+Now it is FNB Field, and it offers a great value baseball experience in one of the most unique settings around.
 A baseball fan, or even a fan of a good entertainment experience should make a trip to see the stadium and surroundings.

 Metro Bank Park is very beautiful and has an extremely unique setting.
 It is located on the 62 acre City Island in Harrisburg, Pennsylvania.
 Yes, on an island!
 Metro Bank Park is the home of the Harrisburg Senators, the AA affiliate of the Washington Nationals.
 They play in the Eastern League.
 Some of their alumni include Vladimir Guerrero, Drew Storen and Stephen Strasburg.